Pontus1337/quesimulator/README.md

 ## Description

-A simulator for queing in a store and will give statistics in the end
+A simulator simulating how a could work, how much time the total what would be

 ## Technology/languages